bilal-arikan/UnityFigmaBridge/README.md

 ## Syncing your Figma Document

+Click on the appropriate menu item under **Figma Bridge** to sync your document:

+* **Figma Bridge → Sync ALL** - Complete sync including document download and all assets (recommended for initial setup)
-* Click Figma Bridge → Sync Document
+* **Figma Bridge → Sync Document (No Image)** - Downloads only the document structure without downloading image assets
+* **Figma Bridge → Reprocess Downloaded Document** - Reprocess the currently cached Figma document without re-downloading
+* **Figma Bridge → Download Server Rendered Images** - Separately download complex vector shapes (useful for updating only rendered assets)
+* **Figma Bridge → Download Image Fills** - Separately download image fills (useful for updating only image assets)

+You will need to:
-* Enter your Personal Access Token (this will be stored in your Player Prefs for future use)
+* Enter or confirm your Personal Access Token (this will be stored in your Player Prefs for future use)
-* It will ask if you want to use the current scene to generate prototype flow - Click yes
+* Choose whether you want to use the current scene to generate prototype flow when prompted

 ## Selecting Figma Pages